halonsoluis/portfolio/README.md

 I’m really curious, so I like to get a grasp of almost every disruptive technology… I guess I’m kind of a technological polygamist 😅.

-Oh.. **I enjoy teaching**, I have been a 👨🏻‍🏫 for several years and through StackOverflow, I have had the opportunity to continue when not in the classroom.
+Oh.. **I enjoy mentoring**, I have been a 👨🏻‍🏫 for several years, when not in a classroom, I like to share knowledge via StackOverflow or coding sessions with my colleagues.

 ✌🏻